What is Process Mining?

 Approach 3: Enhancement

-a) Visualize delays
+a) Visualize delays.

 The objective is to ensure that you have all our orders transmitted, prepared and delivered in less than 72 hours.

-It starts with visualizations that will help you to answer simple questions
+It starts with visualizations that will help you to answer simple questions.

 - How many orders have been delivered late?

-The visual above will help you to spot the late deliveries and quickly screen the different legs to understand which one impacted your lead time
+The visual above will help you spot the late deliveries and quickly screen the different legs to understand which one impacted your lead time

 - Start to look at the bottom graph